-You may need to switch between windows, tabs, or applications (Alt-Tabin Windows, Command-Tab for Mac) in order to return to the main application.
+You may need to switch between windows, tabs, or applications (Alt-Tab in Windows, Command-Tab for Mac) in order to return to the main application.

-Applicant Organization
+Applicant Organization - all grant types

 There are four subsections to complete in order to verify the Applicant Organization's details.
 Click on the + or - icons to expand or collapse each subsection.